 As a part of Whitehall's original configuration there was briefly a formal rose garden off the back porch.
 However, roses did not do well in the subtropical climate and very little information has survived about that small garden.
 When a hotel tower was added to Whitehall in 1925, the area off Whitehall's back porch originally dedicated to a formal garden became the dining room of the new Whitehall Hotel.

 Whitehall was opened to the public in 1960.
 During the succeeding years the Hotel tower was removed and the atrium garden was restored.
-Though the grounds today are somewhat informal and therefore more or less in keeping with the architects' original vision, the driveway the Hotel added remains and the coconut grove that once surrounded Whitehall no longer exists.
+Though the grounds today are somewhat informal and therefore more or less in keeping with the architects' original vision, the driveway that was added during the Hotel Era remains, and the Cocoanut Grove was restored in summer 2015.